IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 As specified in {{!RFC4861}}, when the set of options causes the size of an advertisement to exceed the link MTU, multiple router advertisements can be sent, each containing a subset of the options.
-In such cases, the PvD option header (i.e., all fields except the 'Options' field) MUST be repeated in all the transmitted RAs.
-The options within the 'Options' field, MAY be transmitted only once, included in one of the transmitted PvD options.
+In such cases, the PvD Option header (i.e., all fields except the 'Options' field) MUST be repeated in all the transmitted RAs.
+The options within the 'Options' field, MAY be transmitted only once, included in one of the transmitted PvD Options.

 ## Non-PvD-aware Host Behavior